Red Bull RB3

 The Red Bull Racing RB3 is a Formula One racing car produced by Red Bull Racing for the 2007 season.
 It was the team's first Adrian Newey-designed car and used customer Renault RS27 engines, after the team's contract with Ferrari was transferred to the Toro Rosso team.

-The Red Bull RB3 also first non-Enstone based Formula One car to utilize full works Renault engines since Williams FW19 in 1997.
+This was the first non-Enstone based Formula One car to utilize full works Renault engines since the Williams FW19 in 1997.

 Controversy

 Controversy surrounded the Red Bull and Toro Rosso teams during the 2007 launch season as a row over customer cars erupted.
 Both Williams and Spyker claimed that the cars of the two teams were identical, having been designed by Red Bull Technology, a third-party subsidiary of the Red Bull parent company.
 Thus, the teams themselves did not design their respective cars themselves, which Williams and Spyker believed was a breach of F1's Concorde Agreement.
 The FIA however declared that the cars were legal for 2007.
 Gerhard Berger, Christian Horner and other Toro Rosso and Red Bull Racing staff have also stated that they had their legal representatives confirm that the cars they were running were legal and that the operations they had set up (two teams running the same chassis, designed by Red Bull Technology) were legal.